 The Health Insurance Portability and Accountability Act (HIPAA) requires that all healthcare organizations that exchange HIPAA transaction data electronically with the Indiana Health Coverage Programs (IHCP) establish an electronic data interchange (EDI) relationship.
 All entities requesting to exchange data with the IHCP must be tested and approved by the IHCP before production transmission begins.

 Vendors must review the X12N transaction HIPAA implementation guides and the IHCP Companion Guides to carefully assess the changes needed to their businesses and technical operations to meet the requirements of HIPAA.
-The national X12N transaction HIPAA implementation guides are available on the Washington Publishing Company site at wpc-edi.com.
+The national X12N transaction HIPAA implementation guides are available on the Washington Publishing Company website at wpc-edi.com.

 The IHCP Companion Guides link takes you to the current production versions of the guides, as well as future system updates to the guides.